Novaz-Edd/Novaz-Edd/README.md

 <br>

 <h2 align="left">🚀 Vision & Mindset</h2>

- The Human Mission: My ultimate ambition is to leverage Artificial Intelligence to solve the complex problems that humanity has struggled to resolve for centuries — not just preserving life on Earth, but unlocking the keys to our existence in the universe.
-Cosmic Perspective: I am deeply fascinated by Astrophysics and the Science of the universe.
-I believe that the physics, mathematics and fundamental laws that governs the cosmos can help us understand the very fabric of reality and the events shaping our cosmos.
-Life & Hobbies: I love staying curious and active.
+**The Human Mission:** My ultimate ambition is to leverage Artificial Intelligence to solve the complex problems that humanity has struggled to resolve for centuries — not just preserving life on Earth, but unlocking the keys to our existence in the universe.

+**Cosmic Perspective:** I am deeply fascinated by Astrophysics and the Science of the universe.
+I believe that the physics, mathematics and fundamental laws that govern the cosmos can help us understand the very fabric of reality and the events shaping our cosmos.

+**Life & Hobbies:** I love staying curious and active.
 You can usually find me reading about science and the cosmos, swimming to clear my head, or unwinding with a good anime.
 These passions keep me inspired and balanced.

 <br>

+<h2 align="left">🌟 Featured Projects</h2>

+* **[AI Rocket Landing Simulator](#):** A physics-based machine learning environment built with PyTorch, utilizing Proximal Policy Optimization (PPO) reinforcement learning to train an autonomous landing agent from scratch.
+* **[Citadel-Chat](#):** A secure, self-hosted Retrieval-Augmented Generation (RAG) system engineered using LangChain and ChromaDB, powered by local LLMs.
+* **[Mlmodels-lab (InsightAI)](#):** A dedicated laboratory and pipeline demonstrating core machine learning architectures, data transformation techniques, and inference capabilities.

 <br>

 <div align="center">
   <table width="75%">